prosper74/booking-project/README.md

 - Create a multiplexer to handle the fileServer. "http.StripePrefix" takes the url and modifies it to something it can handle. `mux.Handle("/static/*", http.StripPrefix("/static", fileServer))`
 - 'Recoverer' middleware from chi package.
 It helps for panic control `mux.Use(middleware.Recoverer)`

+### The render.go file
+- `template.FuncMap{}` A FuncMap is a map of functions that we can use in our template
+- `NewTemplates` sets the config for the template package
+- `AddDefaultData` This function adds default data to every templates by taking the specific data sent from the render function and attach this function to it

 ### The middleware.go file
 We can write our own middleware for `chi` package in this file.